erinengle2024/pandas-challenge/README.md

 ![image](https://github.com/erinengle2024/pandas-challenge/assets/158017994/39203c68-aafd-4e0a-a078-b7025b304631)

   ## Additional Resources
-For syntax that I was not familiar with, such as formating percentages, and returning values, I used resources such as the Xpert Learning Assistant, provided by UC Berkely Bootcamp, Pandas Documentation, and ChatGPT.
+For syntax that I was not familiar with, I used resources such as the Xpert Learning Assistant, provided by UC Berkely Bootcamp, Pandas Documentation, and ChatGPT.